ramazantokay/Digital-Geometry-Processing/README.md

 ## Usage
 To use the assignment implementation, follow these steps:

-- Build the project according to the provided build instructions.
 - Run the program and provide the necessary input, such as the input mesh file.
 You can change the input mesh by modifying the input file path in the main function.
 - The program will ask you which operation you would like to perform.
 You can choose to compute geodesic distances, descriptors, perform sampling, and apply Laplacian smoothing.
 - Visualize the results using the Coin3D Open Inventor renderer, which will display the mesh with colored vertices and geodesic paths.